efirst91/front-test-mat/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.

+#Installation
+- Node version <strong style="color:green">14.20.0 or 16.18.1</strong>
+- Angular version <strong style="color:green"> 13.3.10 </strong>

+#Consideration
+- First we need to run <strong style="color:green">npm install</strong> for install all package from package.json.
+- When all package installed, then we need to run <strong style="color:green">npm run start</strong>, if all run ok then the app is running under the port 4200.

+#Test
+- Some test were added using jest configuration, if we want to see all test cases, then run <strong style="color:green"> npm run test</strong>.
+- The actual basic test cases are into three files only for now <strong style="color:green">MainLayoutComponent , AppComponent, GatewayComponent</strong>

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.